drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 Tools come and go, it's easy to get caught up trying to learn the latest framework.
 It's also easy to get caught using the wrong tool for a specific workflow.

-Creating a good workflow for a project is a dificult task in the day to day as a product designer.
+Creating a good workflow for a project is a difficult task in the day to day as a product designer.
 There are multiple software programs that can help a designer do it's job, all of them require a different level of skill and a different approach.
 So it's an immensely important skill to be able to differentiate when and why you should jump into a design tool, especially one like Framer.js.

 I have two main points why Framer.js should matter to designers:

 - It helps designers create and communicate interactions.
 - It gives designers a canvas to learn and write code.

-Allow me to elaborate on those two points.
+Allow me to elaborate on these two points.

 ### Improving the communication around Interaction Design.